Hugh O'Neill, Earl of Tyrone

 Throughout the early 1590s, Tyrone secretly supported rebellions against the Crown's advances into Ulster whilst publicly maintaining a loyal appearance.
 He regularly deceived government officials via bribes and convoluted disinformation campaigns.
 Tyrone introduced a "military revolution" to Ireland with his adoption of both firearms and continental military tactics, making him well-prepared to resist English incursions.
 In 1591 he caused a stir when he eloped with Mabel Bagenal, younger sister of the Marshal of the Queen's Irish Army.
 During the Battle of Belleek, Tyrone fought alongside his brother-in-law Henry Bagenal whilst covertly commanding the very troops they were fighting against.
 After years of playing both sides, he finally went into open rebellion in early 1595 with an assault on the Blackwater Fort.
 Despite victories at the Battle of the Yellow Ford and Battle of Curlew Pass, the confederacy began to suffer upon the arrival of Lord Deputy Mountjoy and commander Henry Docwra in Ulster.
 Tyrone was not able to secure reinforcements from Spain until the arrival of the 4th Spanish Armada in late 1601.
 The confederacy was decisively defeated at the Siege of Kinsale, and Tyrone surrendered to Mountjoy in 1603 with the signing of the Treaty of Mellifont.

-Due to increasing hostility against Tyrone and his allies—and possibly believing his arrest for treason was imminent—in 1607 he made the "snap decision" to flee with his countrymen to continental Europe in what is known as the Flight of the Earls.
+Due to increasing hostility against Tyrone and his allies—and possibly believing his arrest for treason was imminent—in 1607 he fled with his countrymen to continental Europe in what is known as the Flight of the Earls.
 He settled in Rome where he was granted a small pension by Pope Paul V. Despite his plans to return to and retake Ireland, he died during his exile.

 In comparison to his aggressive and warlike ally Hugh Roe O'Donnell, Tyrone was cautious and deliberate.
 A consummate liar, he is considered an enigma to historians due to the elaborate bluffs he employed to mislead his opponents.
 Although wartime propaganda promoted Tyrone as a "Catholic crusader", historians believe his motivations were primarily political rather than religious—though he apparently underwent a genuine conversion around 1598.
 He also held the title 3rd Baron Dungannon, and in 1595 he became the last inaugurated Chief of the Name of the O'Neill clan.
-He had four wives, many concubines and various children.
+He was married four times and had many concubines and children.